By Jayne Cain

 The antique table was set at the base of an old tree and was dappled with sunlight that filtered through the leaves.
 A crystal chandelier hung from one of the branches arching over the table.
 This outdoor room held delicate linens, silver, and treasured art pieces.
 Around the table sat eight people enjoying the food and wine and each other's companionship.

-This scene could have been a staged photo from a glossy magazine such as Gourmet or Bon Appetit.
-It wasn't.
-It was an authentic picnic in Provence and I happened upon it as I wandered the stalls of the Sunday outdoor antique market in Isle-sur-la-Sorgue.
+This scene could have been a staged photo from a high-end foodie magazine…but it wasn't.
+It was an authentic picnic in Provence, and I happened upon it as I wandered the stalls of the Sunday outdoor antique market in Isle-sur-la-Sorgue.

 Whether sharing a meal with neighboring antique dealers, celebrating family with a fête in the garden, or enjoying an intimate meal for two among the vines, people from Provence have raised the outdoor meal to an art form.